By Patrick Hunt

 Plague in the Middle Ages was a constant specter of death for much of the population for centuries, especially in the Mediterranean where ports were the point of entry for plagues in many kingdoms.
-Sicily was no exception, one of the first places where the pandemic bubonic ‘Black Death’ of 1347-51 reached, possibly killing 50% or more of urban population – “an overall high death rate”, especially in the seaports like Messina and Palermo.
+Sicily was no exception, in fact it was one of the first places where the pandemic bubonic ˜Black Death” of 1347-51 reached due to its vital port cities like Messina and Palermo connected to Eastern luxury trade items like silk and spices, possibly killing 50% or more of urban population – “an overall high death rate”, especially in those seaports Messina and Palermo.
 Many cemeteries have survived for plague-era victims, with enough dental remains for analysis of likely plague victims from the logical culprit bacterium Yrsenia pestis, although not all have always agreed this was the plague agent.
-Paleopathology confirms the ubiquity of death from plague was pervasive across Europe, such that the theme of the Triumph of Death (Trionfo Nella Morte in Italian) was so well recognized in art that often no words or text were needed to accompany paintings or frescoes, as seen here in this anonymous work dated from around the late 1440’s.
-Nascent etiology of the origins and symptoms of bubonic plague can even be seen in this fascinating encaustic-like fresco now in the Palazzo Abatellis of Palermo, the regional medieval museum.
+Paleopathology confirms the ubiquity of death from plague was pervasive across Europe, such that the theme of the Triumph of Death (Trionfo Nella Morte in Italian) was so well recognized in art that often no words or text were needed to accompany paintings or frescoes, as seen here in this anonymous work dated from around the 1440’s.
+Nascent etiology of the origins and symptoms of bubonic plague can even be seen in this fascinating fresco now in the Palazzo Abatellis of Palermo, the regional medieval museum.

 Measuring 5.9 x 6.4 meters in its dimensions, the painting of the Triumph of Death has been partly damaged in places from where it was originally placed in the Sclafani Palace, which had been rebuilt and transformed by the Aragonese king Alfonso into the ‘New Hospital’ that was itself later turned into barracks.
 The wall painting was divided into four parts for removal from the Palazzo Sclafani and its quartered edges show signs of wear.

 Some important observations from details of the painting deserve mention in increasing relevance.
-First, as mentioned, in the living group of ‘survivors’ behind Death the artist has painted himself looking out directly at the viewer while holding a brush; left of him is his likely assistant or apprentice also looking out.
-Second, in the plague group on the bottom right, one elegantly dressed woman grimaces in a rictus of shock and fear at the arrow just having struck her while her companion on the right (further from Death’s advance) may be attempting to comfort her.
-Third, nearly all of Death’s arrows are protruding from the necks of the victims, which greatly favors the responsive lymphatic nature of bubonic plague where the body attempts – usually in futility – to fight off the assault on the immune system.
-Fourth, a close look at Death’s bow shows it to be a compound bow from the East, likewise his arrow sheath, suggesting a cognition that this form of death came from the Mongol Empire, commensurate with the plague of 1347-51 arriving with the Golden Horde from Central Asia where the Mongol Empire was then on the wane.
+First, as mentioned, in the living group of possible ˜survivors” behind Death (figs. 6 & 7), the anonymous artist has most likely painted himself looking out directly at the viewer while holding a brush; left of him is his likely assistant or apprentice also looking out.
+Second, in the plague group on the bottom right (fig. 5), one elegantly dressed woman grimaces in a rictus of shock and fear at the arrow just having struck her while her companion on the right (further from Death’s advance) may be attempting to comfort her.
+Third, nearly all of Death’s arrows are protruding from the necks of the victims, which greatly favors the responsive lymphatic nature of bubonic plague where the body attempts – too often in futility (~50% mortality at the time) – to fight off the assault on the immune system.
+Fourth, a close look at Death’s bow shows it to be a compound bow from the East, likewise his arrow sheath, suggesting a cognition that this form of death came from the Mongol Empire, commensurate with the plague of 1347-51 arriving with the Golden Horde from Central Asia where the Mongol Empire was already then mostly on the wane.

-Fifth, the group on the left possibly representing what I have suggested are ‘survivors’ (including the artists at top), among them several monk hermits at bottom, the latter possibly surviving due to their remoteness from the congestion and unsanitary conditions of urban life – their isolation and low population density is the opposite of the wealthy and powerful court and cathedral rulers.
+Fifth, because Death has passed by them already, the group on the lower left may represent what I have suggested are ˜survivors” (including the artists at top), among them several monk hermits at bottom, the latter possibly surviving due to their remoteness from the congestion and unsanitary conditions of urban life; their isolation and low population density is the opposite of the wealthy and powerful court and cathedral rulers.

-In summary, this Palermitan painting shows a high awareness in its portrayal of some of the near-ubiquitous plague conditions and consequences in this exceptionally poignant work of art that may allude to the context of Boccaccio’s Decameron.
+In summary, this Palermitan painting shows a high awareness in its portrayal of some of the near-ubiquitous plague conditions and consequences in this exceptionally poignant work of art that may directly reference to the mid-14th c. with Black Death prevalent 1347-51 as well as allude the context of Boccaccio’s Decameron.
 Regardless, the work of art is a startling visual document of the 15th century Triumph of Death with some recognition by medieval artists of plague etiology, remarkable for late medieval medicine.

 The author of this article has seen this painting at least a dozen times in as many years (most recently in April 2012), having also lectured on it multiple times.